 The free Dopbox plan comes with 2 GB of storage.
 However, unlike the other options on this list, Dropbox offers a few more bells and whistles with its paid plan — like offline file access and remote device wipe.
 The two paid tiers are:

-Because Dropbox is not solely for online picture storage, their app is more similar to Finder on Mac and lacks some of the photo features offered by the other three.
+Because Dropbox is not solely for online picture storage, their app is more similar to Finder on Mac and lacks some of the photo features offered by the others.

 - Apple iCloud is an excellent solution if you’re an iOS/macOS users and want to keep photos within the Apple ecosystem.

-- Google Photos offers unlimited free photo storage, if you’re okay with slightly compressing your photos.
+- Google Photos is one of the cheapest solutions for a photo storage, if you’re okay with slightly compressing your photos.

-- Amazon Photos is your best bet if you’re already an Amazon Prime member.
+- Amazon Photos is your best choice if you’re already an Amazon Prime member.